 Log House Holiday in the Cotswold, England set in a forest landscape, which was planted by the owners, and includes wild flowers and reed beds.
 Their log houses are constructed from sustainable Finnish woodlands and are designed to be cosy in the winter and cool in the summer.
 All of their holiday cabins have ground source heat pumps which extract heat from the lake, supplying all of the hot water, underfloor heating and the traditional Finnish hot tubs.
 In 2011, they installed a large solar tracking system which sits hidden in one of the large reed beds; this provides nearly all of the electricity that is used on site.
 Sustainable firewood for the wood burners in each cabin is harvested on-site from their coppiced tree plantations and water in all of the cabins comes from their on-site spring.
 There’s even an Organic Farm Shop nearby so you can get locally sourced organic food.

-Quirky Campers (see above) are a collective of camper van owners based across the UK offering an opportunity for holidaymakers to experience their campervan digs, many of which are decked-out with natural and reclaimed materials, come stocked with eco-friendly cleaning products and some even have solar panels and run on biodiesel.
+Quirky Campers (see top photo) are a collective of camper van owners based across the UK offering an opportunity for holidaymakers to experience their campervan digs, many of which are decked-out with natural and reclaimed materials, come stocked with eco-friendly cleaning products and some even have solar panels and run on biodiesel.
 They have vans available to hire and pick-up in Bristol, Cornwall, Devon, London, Wales, West Midlands, Somerset and Liverpool.
 The family-run business also donate 10% of their profits to charity.
 (Extract from Life and Soul Magazine)

 The Dome Garden in the UK is a purpose built glamping village with 11 insulated geodesic domes, just North of Bristol, in the spectacular Forest of Dean.
 Each dome has an en-suites with flushing loos & wood fired showers or baths, proper beds, luxury linen & wood burning stoves.